proeung/putra/_work/ibm.md

     "
     style: "full"
     type: "text"
+  - url: "/assets/work/ibm/desktop-full-02.webp"
+    alt: "Screenshot of the Cloud Masthead in different devices, from mobile to desktop"
+    caption: "Cloud Masthead using Carbon for IBM.com Web Components package"
+    style: "full"
+    type: "collage"
+  - content: "
+    <h2>Carbon for IBM.com Design System Contributions</h2>

+    <p>During my tenure from 2021 to mid-2023, I played a key role in the strategic integration of the Carbon for IBM.com design system into IBM's new AEM Sites CMS, marking a significant transition from Drupal.
+My responsibilities extended to organizing the repository and project boards, which were crucial for efficient team collaboration and tracking progress.
+In partnership with the IBM Design Program Office, I contributed to enhancing their Storybook library and collaborated with UI designers to refine documentation and practices.</p>
+    "
+    style: "full"
+    type: "text"
   - url: "/assets/work/ibm/desktop-half-03.webp"
     alt: "Screenshot of a component called Featured Section that's part of the Carbon for IBM.com storybook library"
-    caption: "Carbon for IBM.com (Storybook) - contributed components"
+    caption: "Carbon for IBM.com (Storybook) - Featured Section"
     style: "half"
     type: "image"
   - url: "/assets/work/ibm/desktop-half-04.webp"
     alt: "Screenshot of a component called Card in Card that's part of the Carbon for IBM.com storybook library"
-    caption: ""
+    caption: "Carbon for IBM.com (Storybook) - Card in Card"
     style: "half"
     type: "image"
   - content: "
-    <h2>Carbon for IBM.com Design System Contribution</h2>

-    <p>From 2021 to the middle of 2023, I played a pivotal role in integrating the Carbon for IBM.com design system into the new AEM Sites CMS.
-This integration was a crucial step in our digital evolution, accomplished in partnership with the IBM Design Program Office team.
-We developed the Storybook library to facilitate its adoption among various IBM digital marketing teams.</p>
+    <h2>Carbon Sandbox Library</h2>

-    <p>My contributions included active involvement in the Carbon for IBM.com Web Components package and the creation of Carbon for AEM – an extension library tailored for AEM-built pages.
-These libraries have become fundamental in shaping the front-end architecture of IBM.com</p>
+    <p>In addition to my contributions to the Carbon for IBM.com library, I initiated the development of Carbon for AEM – a specialized extension of the Carbon design system, designed specifically for AEM-built pages and experimental prototyping.
+This sandbox library served a crucial role in validating innovative design components for A/B testing before their potential integration into the main repository.</p>

+    <p>Consistent with my role at IBM, my collaboration with cross-functional teams, including Design Directors, Digital Strategists, and Product Managers, was integral in prototyping, A/B testing, and launching distinct branded experiences.
+Prominent projects included the <strong>Let's Create</strong> campaign and the <strong>Watson Orchestrate</strong> product's marketing landing page.</p>
     "
     style: "full"
     type: "text"
+  - url: "/assets/sandbox/sandbox--ibm-leadspace.mp4"
+    alt: "Video screenshot of the Let's Create Leadspace in Storybook"
+    caption: "Carbon for AEM (Storybook) - Let's Create Leadspace"
+    style: "half"
+    type: "video"
+  - url: "/assets/sandbox/sandbox--ibm-centered-leadspace.mp4"
+    alt: "Video screenshot of the Centered Leadspace in Storybook"
+    caption: "Carbon for AEM (Storybook) - Centered Leadspace"
+    style: "half"
+    type: "video"
+sectionMobileBottom:
+  - url: "/assets/work/ibm/mobile-01.webp"
+    alt: "Screenshot of the mobile view of the Watson Orchestrate page's Leadspace section"
+    caption: "Watson Orchestrate Leadspace"
+  - url: "/assets/work/ibm/mobile-02.webp"
+    alt: "Screenshot of the mobile view of the Watson Orchestrate page's Info section"
+    caption: "Watson Orchestrate Info"
-  - url: "/assets/work/ibm/desktop-full-01.webp"
+  - url: "/assets/work/ibm/mobile-03.webp"
-    alt: "Screenshot of the desktop view of the IBM.com/cloud homepage using Carbon components"
+    alt: "Screenshot of the mobile view of the Watson Orchestrate page's Resources section"
-    caption: "IBM.com/cloud Homepage"
-    style: "full"
-    type: "collage"
+    caption: "Watson Orchestrate Resources"
 stats:
   - title: "Date"
     content: "2019 - 2023"